MohamedMetwalli5/Image-Segmentation/README.md

 # Images Segmentation
 ## What is this ?
-This is a study of the use of K-means and Normalized cut using knn = 5  on the Berkeley Segmentation Benchmark.
+This is a study of the use of K-means and Normalized cut using KNN with k = 5  on the Berkeley Segmentation Benchmark.

 ## Tunning
 The tuning was done on 200 images of the training set to get the best k between {3,5,7,9,11} which is K=3 according to F-measure.